monero-ecosystem/monero-GUI-guide/GUI-tutorial.md

 **Signature:** This is where you will put the signature.

-Once all the required information has been inputted click "verify".
+Once all the required information has been entered click the "Verify" button.
 You should get a notification like this if the signature is good:

 ![good signature](/media/good-sig.png)